Fairness of the 2008 Russian presidential election: Election officials

 The head of Russian Central Elections Commission (CEC) Vladimir Churov said that no serious violations occurred in the presidential election campaign - "There were no serious violations in the canvassing campaign, and each candidate had broad possibilities to present his program and views".
 He also said that media coverage for the presidential election had been "fair but not equal".

 Prior to the election, head of the International Affairs Committee at the State Duma, Konstantin Kosachyov, criticized Parliamentary Assembly of the Council of Europe chairman Andreas Gross for making statements that could affect voter behavior before the election results are known, calling his statements "an attempt to exert pressure on our country and our people through the international monitoring procedure".
-"I think Gross... grossly violated Russian law... and PACE regulations."
-Kosachyov said.
-His statement echoed a warning to PACE observers made by Russia's Central Election Commission chief Vladimir Churov that any comments made ahead of the country's March 2 polls could be considered interference in Russia's internal policies.
-Kosachyov also accused international election monitors of lacking strict monitoring rules.

 Opinion of candidates

 Dmitry Medvedev

 The winner of the elections, Dmitry Medvedev said: